emtecinc/UIPath-Razor-Email-Template-Activities/README.md

 ### Getting Started

-To build this project we need Visual studio with .Net Framework 4 Client Profile.
+To build this project we need Visual studio with .Net Framework 4.6.1.
 The next steps mentioned below needs to be  followed:
 1) Clone this repository
 2) Install below nuget packages